Centre for Political and Constitutional Studies

 The Centre for Political and Constitutional Studies (Centro de Estudios Políticos y Constitucionales, CEPC), previously known as the Institute for Political Studies (Instituto de Estudios Políticos), is an autonomous agency associated with the Ministry for the Presidency of Spain.

 Its mission is to analyze the international legal and sociopolitical situation, giving special attention to those issues that concern Spanish law institutions and how they relate to each other internationally and also in Europe.
-The organization is headquartered at the Palacio de Godoy, an historical building located at the Plaza Marina Española.
+The organization is headquartered at the Palacio de Godoy, a historical building located at the Plaza Marina Española.